 If that doesn't work, it's time to try being nice.
 They'll try to temp them with food.
 How about a nice hot bowl of rice?
 Maybe some udon noodles will help ease your mind?
 Maybe a juicy steak or a cheeseburger can do the work too.
-It doesn't necessarily have to be a bowl or plate of food, but it does have to be food (delicious one, of course) being offered as part of a Good Cop/Bad Cop routine to count for this trope.
+It doesn't necessarily have to be a bowl or plate of food, but it does have to be food (delicious, of course) being offered as part of a Good Cop/Bad Cop routine to count for this trope.

 Subtrope of Good Cop/Bad Cop and Food as Bribe, and supertrope to No, Mr. Bond, I Expect You to Dine.
 See also Pet the Dog, in which food is not the only kind way to make someone confess.
 Also related to In Vino Veritas, which includes plying someone with alcohol in the hope that they'll let something slip through drunkenness.
 May be used by a character who believes Torture Is Ineffective and prefers to try to form a bond with the subject.
-Can overlaps with Slipping a Mickey, in which the food probably has Truth Serums so the suspect can tell the truth without knowing it.
+Can overlap with Slipping a Mickey, in which the food probably contains Truth Serum so the suspect can tell the truth without knowing it.

 - In My Bride is a Mermaid, Nagasume gets interrogated by Mowari Zenigata.
 She wants to know why she spotted Nagasumi and Sun emerge from the same household that morning.
 Nagasume ends up getting turned on by her gestures and methods...
 She eventually breaks Nagasume by tempting him with a bowl of fried pork with rice.